DengueDengue is an infection caused by the dengue virus of which there are four different subtypes. The disease is transmitted by mosquitoes

 Dengue is caused by a virus of the genus Flavivirus, within the family Flaviviridae.
-It is transmitted by the bite of an infected Aedes spp. mosquito which predominantly feed between dawn and dusk.
+It is transmitted by the bite of an infected Aedes spp. mosquito, which predominantly feed between dawn and dusk.

-During the 18th and 19th centuries, major epidemics occurred at intervals of 10 to 40 years in Asia, Africa, and North America [1, 2].
+During the 18th and 19th centuries, major epidemics occurred at intervals of 10 to 40 years in Asia, Africa and North America [1, 2].
 The Aedes mosquito and the dengue virus were dependent on sailing vessels to transport them from one population to another, and when a new serotype was introduced, new epidemics occurred .

-Figure 1: Dengue, countries or areas at risk, 2013
+Figure 1: Dengue, countries or areas at risk, 2017

-Please check our Country Information pages for individual country recommendations.
+Check our Country Information pages for individual country recommendations.

 Risk for travellers